garethlau/password-creator/README.md

 - Uppercase characters
 - Special characters

-"Generate Password" creates a single password and prints to terminal.<br/>
+"Create (a single) Password" does - as the name suggests - creates a single password.\
-"Create Passwords" creates a user determined amount of passwords and writes it to a text file.
+"Password Creator" creates up to 1000000000 passwords each of length up to 100 characters long and tests them using this [online password tester](http://www.passwordmeter.com/).
+The passwords and strength as a percentage are saved in a txt file.